dtubbenhauer/quantumdata/README.md

 <a href="https://docs.restech.unsw.edu.au/using_katana/about_katana/">Click</a>

-It took about 4 month to complete, with almost all of the time needed for the B1 invariant.
+It took about `4 months` to complete, with almost all of the time needed for the B1 invariant.

 ### Katana Cluster Overview